scoskey/m502/notes.md

 **Corollary**.
 Let $T$ be the theory of the real numbers, that is, the set of sentences true in the structure $(\mathbb R;+,\times,0,1,\lt)$.
 There is a model of $T$ with an element $\epsilon$ such that for all $0\lt r\in\mathbb R$ we have $0\lt\epsilon\lt r$.

+We will leave the proofs as exercises.

+### 21. More applications of compactness

 For the next result, recall that the theory of simple graphs is the theory of a single binary relation $\sim$ which is irreflexive and transitive.
 Further recall that a graph $G$ is *bipartite* if it can be partitioned into subsets $P,Q$ such that no two vertices of $P$ are adjacent and no two vertices of $Q$ are adjacent.
+For example, a hexagon is bipartite but a heptagon is not.

 **Corollary**.
 Let $G$ be a graph such that every finite subset of $G$ is bipartite.
 Then $G$ is bipartite.